nwtime/ntpwww/content/en/archives/4.2.8-series/miscopt.md

 <code>**leapsmearinterval _seconds_**</code>

 : This EXPERIMENTAL option is only available if <code>ntpd</code> was built with the <code>-\-enable-leap-smear</code> option to the <code>configure</code> script.
 It specifies the interval over which a leap second correction will be applied.
-Recommended values for this option are between 7200 (2 hours) and 86400 (24 hours). **DO NOT USE THIS OPTION ON PUBLIC-ACCESS SERVERS!** See http://bugs.ntp.org/2855 for more information.
+Recommended values for this option are between 7200 (2 hours) and 86400 (24 hours). **DO NOT USE THIS OPTION ON PUBLIC-ACCESS SERVERS!** See [Bug 2855](https://bugs.ntp.org/show_bug.cgi?id=2855) for more information.

 <code>**logconfig _configkeyword_**</code>